kshivang/usefulScripts/README.md

 ## fibonacci

-This is bash script to produce fibonacci number
+This is bash script to produce fibonacci number.
+This return nth term of fibonacci number

 ### How do I run these script?
 `chmod a+x (yourscriptname)` and then `./(yourscriptname)`